edgeimpulse/mobile-client/README.md

 # Edge Impulse Mobile acquisition and inferencing client

 Turns your mobile phone into a fully-supported client for [Edge Impulse](https://www.edgeimpulse.com).
 You can capture data from the accelerometer and microphone, verify your machine learning model, and run classification without leaving your browser.
-The easiest way to use this application is to go to your Edge Impulse project, choose **Devices**, then **Connect new device > Use your mobile phone**, and scan the QR code.
-This will register your device automatically under the current project.
+The easiest way to use this application is to head to the [Edge Impulse documentation: Mobile phone](https://docs.edgeimpulse.com/docs/using-your-mobile-phone).

 ## Installation